-Under Non-Equity Incentive Plan Awards (1) · Equity Inc an Awards (1 Date Grant Date (3) Threshold Target Maximum Threshold Target Maximum All Other Stock Awards (4) Fair Value of Stock Awards Randall E. Black 6/4/2021 - \$262,500 \$525,000 - - - \$13,712 8/2/2021 Mickey L. Jones 6/4/2021 - \$120,000 \$240,000 - - - \$8,404 8/2/2021 Stephen J. Guillaume 6/4/2021 - \$12,521 \$25,043 - \$5,366 \$10,733 -
+Estimated Future Payouts Estimated Future Payouts Under Non-Equity Incentive Plan Awards (1) Under Equity Incentive Plan Awards (1)(2) Grant Threshold Target Maximum Threshold Target Maximum All Other Stock Date Fair Value of Name Grant Date (3) Awards (4) Stock Awards Randall E. Black 5/19/2022 \$270,375 \$405,563 \$540,750 - - - \$20,944 8/24/2022 Mickey L. Jones 5/19/2022 \$123,600 \$185,400 \$247,200 - - - \$11,660 8/24/2022 Stephen J. Guillaume 5/19/2022 \$14,617 \$21,926 \$29,234 \$6,264 \$9,397 \$12,529 -

-- (1) These columns illustrate the possible payouts for each of our named executive officers under our Annual Incentive Plan for 2021. - With respect to Mr. Guillaume, a portion of the incentive opportunity under the Annual Incentive Plan is payable in Company common stock and a portion is paid in cash in accordance with the terms of the plan.
-The actual number of shares of restricted stock will be determined when the award is distributed in 2022. - (3) Represents the date the Company granted restricted stock in connection with awards under the Annual Incentive Plan for performance related to calendar year 2020. - (4) Represents 217 shares granted to Mr. Black upon the achievement of certain performance goals, which shares were vested upon grant. - (4) Represents 133 shares granted to Mr. Jones upon the achievement of certain performance goals, which shares were vested upon grant.
+(1) These columns illustrate the possible payouts for each of our named executive officers under our Annual Incentive Plan for 2022.

+(2) With respect to Mr. Guillaume, a portion of the incentive opportunity under the Annual Incentive Plan is payable in Company common stock and a portion is paid in cash in accordance with the terms of the plan.
+The actual number of shares of restricted stock will be determined when the award is distributed in 2023.

+(3) Represents the date the Company granted restricted stock in connection with awards under the Annual Incentive Plan for performance related to calendar year 2021.

+(4) Represents 282 shares granted to Mr. Black upon the achievement of certain performance goals, which shares were vested upon grant.

+(4) Represents 157 shares granted to Mr. Jones upon the achievement of certain performance goals, which shares were vested upon grant.

 We maintain the Annual Incentive Plan for the purpose of aligning the employee incentive goals with our overall strategic plan.
 The Annual Incentive Plan requires participants to satisfy two components: corporate goals; and departmental/branch performance goals.
-For 2021, our Company/Bank goals consisted of return on equity compared with a regional peer group (using a three year average for 2021), efficiency ratio (compared to a regional peer group using a three year average for 2021), net interest income growth (compared to a regional peer group using a three year average for 2021), and non-performing assets to total assets (compared to a regional peer group using a three year average for 2021).
+For 2022, our Company/Bank goals consisted of return on equity compared with a regional peer group (using a three year average for 2022), efficiency ratio (compared to a regional peer group using a three year average for 2022), net interest income growth (compared to a regional peer group using a three year average for 2022), non-performing assets to total assets (compared to a regional peer group using a three year average for 2022), and net charge-offs to average total loans (using a three year average for 2022).
 An overall satisfactory regulatory rating, and individual employee performance review rating of competent are required and are incentive plan qualifiers.
 Should these measures not be met, no incentive award is granted.
 Branch goals included various measures, most notably loan and deposit growth, and branch profitability targets.
 Departmental goals included various projects, strategic initiatives and work performance measurements.

 The Annual Incentive Plan's components have varying weights assigned, as well as varying award opportunities based upon job function.
-The performance period for the Annual Incentive Plan for 2021 began on January 1, 2021 and ended on December 31, 2021.
-However, the Company is unable as of the date of this proxy statement to certify as to the satisfaction of the performance goals for 2021.
-For 2021, the weighting for Mr. Black's incentive award was 85% corporate goals and 15% branch/departmental goals, with a maximum payout of 100% of eligible compensation.
-For 2021, the weighting for Mr. Jones' incentive award was 80% corporate goals and 20% branch/departmental goals, with a maximum payout of 75% of eligible compensation.
-For 2021, the weighting for Mr. Guillaume's incentive award was 60% corporate goals and 40% branch/departmental goals, with a maximum payout of 25% of eligible compensation.
+The performance period for the Annual Incentive Plan for 2022 began on January 1, 2022 and ended on December 31, 2022.
+However, the Company is unable as of the date of this proxy statement to certify as to the satisfaction of the performance goals for 2022.
+For 2022, the weighting for Mr. Black's incentive award was 85% corporate goals and 15% branch/departmental goals, with a maximum payout of 100% of eligible compensation.
+For 2022, the weighting for Mr. Jones' incentive award was 80% corporate goals and 20% branch/departmental goals, with a maximum payout of 75% of eligible compensation.
+For 2022, the weighting for Mr. Guillaume's incentive award was 60% corporate goals and 40% branch/departmental goals, with a maximum payout of 25% of eligible compensation.